 Because this Unit is essentially a wheel printer, the type fount produces clearly printed copy similar to that printed by a typewriter or conventional punched-card tabulating equipment.

 CENTRAL PROCESSOR

 The Central Processor is the heart of the UNIVAC Solid-State System.
-It serves the dual purpose of controlling the operation of the entire system as well as housing the main memory.
+It serves the dual purpose of controlling the operation of the entire system as well as housing the main storage.
+The Central Processor contains: